LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/quick-start-bots.md

 * **[Extended Getting Started tutorial](https://developers.liveperson.com/conversation-builder-tutorials-guides-getting-started.html)**: Expand the capabilities of your bot using intents and integrations.
 Learn how to transfer a bot conversation to a live agent.

-* **[Bot templates](https://developers.liveperson.com/conversation-builder-bot-templates-overview.html)**: Reference bots for common use cases including Routing, FAQ, Lead Generation and Order Status.
+* **[Bot templates](https://developers.liveperson.com/conversation-builder-bot-templates-overview.html)**: Reference bots for common use cases, such as Routing, FAQ, Lead Generation and Order Status.

 * **[Intent Builder](https://developers.liveperson.com/intent-builder-overview.html)**: Learn about intents, how to build new ones and how to incorporate them into your bot.